goauthentik/authentik/website/docs/flow/stages/authenticator_validate/index.md

 -   Deny: Access is denied, the flow execution ends
 -   Configure: This option requires a _Configuration stage_ to be set.
 The validation stage will be marked as successful, and the configuration stage will be injected into the flow.

+By default, authenticator validation is required every time the flow containing this stage is executed.
+To only change this behavior, set *Last validation threshold* to a non-zero value.
+(Requires authentik 2022.5)
+Keep in mind that when using Code-based devices (TOTP, Static and SMS), values lower than `seconds=30` cannot be used, as with the way TOTP devices are saved, there is no exact timestamp.

 ## Passwordless authentication

 :::info